dex-guru/blockchain-snapshots/README.md

 This command downloads the snapshot and extracts it on-the-fly, reducing the need for additional storage space during the setup process.

 ## Additional Information

-- This snapshot is provided "as is" for convenience, with no guarantees regarding up-to-dateness or completeness beyond a certain block (specify if known).
+- This snapshot is provided "as is" for convenience, with no guarantees regarding up-to-dateness or completeness beyond block 115381265.
 - Ensure your node meets the specified requirements before attempting to use this snapshot, including available storage space and network connectivity.